repo-helper/whey/doc-source/configuration.rst

 .. latex:clearpage::

-.. conf:: version
+.. tconf:: project.version

-	**Type**: :toml:`String`
+	:type: :toml:`String`

 	The version of the project as supported by :pep:`440`.

 	With ``whey`` this key is required, and must be defined statically.
-	Other backends may support determining this value automatically if it is listed in :conf:`dynamic`.
+	Other backends may support determining this value automatically if it is listed in :tconf:`project.dynamic`.

 	:bold-title:`Example:`